-At the same time, I decided to quit an eight year, pack-a-day smoking habit, cold-freaking-turkey.
+At the same time, I decided to quit an eight-year, pack-a-day smoking habit, cold-freaking-turkey.
 Yeah, I know.
 I tend to push myself to my limits without really thinking.
 I probably should have planned things out a little better because I ended up replacing two bad habits for one big one.

 It is very common for nail biters to pick at their cuticles and I found that as my nail biting and smoking habit waned, the skin picking got worse and worse.
 It got to the point where my fingers would be raw, red, peeled and sometimes bleeding.
 You would think that bleeding and pain would trigger my mind to stop, but I couldn’t.
 My brain would then go into a warped “fix-it” mode.
 If I kept picking at the pieces of peeled skin, it would eventually look better.
-Of course in reality, it never did.
+Of course, in reality, it never did.

 The worst part is that most of the picking was unconscious.
-I would find myself doing it while watched TV or when I would talk on the phone.
-Other times, I would find myself picking if I was experiencing a high levels of stress.
+I would find myself doing it while watching TV or when I would talk on the phone.
+Other times, I would find myself picking if I was experiencing a high level of stress.
 Considering the events that I experienced in my life over the past 40 years, I had a lot of stress.
 On the flip side, I would also find myself picking when I was extremely bored or needed a distraction.

 So what is skin picking exactly?